 When you are driving a lemon, you need to find a lawyer who is familiar with your state's Lemon Law and can help you get in the driver's seat against the billion dollar automobile manufacturers.

-Since opening our first office in 1991, the Lemon Law firm of Kimmel and Silverman has successfully resolved over 100,000 Lemon law and automotive breach of warranty claims throughout Pennsylvania, New Jersey, New York, and the Northeast.
+Since opening our first office in 1991, the Lemon Law firm of Kimmel and Silverman has successfully resolved over 100,000 Lemon law and automotive breach of warranty claims throughout Texas, Pennsylvania, New Jersey, New York, and the Northeast.
 We have successfully fought against every automobile manufacturer regarding almost every car problem imaginable.
 If you're looking for Lemon Law lawyers who know the law and the automotive landscape, you can count on Kimmel & Silverman.

 With seven full-service legal offices, 11 experienced attorneys, three ASE-certified automotive experts and a support staff of over 30 paralegals, clerks and administrators, we've got the resources, experience and expertise to get you the best outcome for your claim.